Cumulocity-IoT/cumulocity-xdk-agent/README.md

 * restart XDK from C8Y, issued by option in drop-down menue (option 3.):
 	* select XD: device in C8Y cockpit and execute "Restart device" from dropdown-menue "More"
 * toggle yellow light on/off, initiated from message (any text) widget (option 2.):
 	* add "Message Widget" to dashboard, use your connected XDK device as destination and send any text to this XDK
+* stop/start publishing measurements:
+	* `stop`
+	* `start`

 ### Buttons